 Banh Mi is essentially influenced by the French baguette, which pretty much explains why it looks like that.
 Sort of like Subway’s 6-inch sub.

-There’s a famous Banh Mi shop in Hoi An who provide an additional option of adding avocado, which is perfect.
+There’s a famous Banh Mi shop in Hoi An who provides an additional option of adding avocado, which is perfect.
 Well to me, it’s the best Vietnamese street food.

 The portion of Banh Mi makes it an awesome option for a quick snack in the afternoon after long walks around the city.
 A typical Banh Mi costs around VND15,000 to VND25,000.